jdmclark/jkgfxmod/README.md

 Start a new game.
 Save files in Jedi Knight: Dark Forces II cannot be reused after installing or removing most mods.

+### Stuttering during gameplay

+JkGfxMod streams materials from storage as they are needed.
+This may cause some stuttering, especially if JkGfxMod materials are installed on a slow hard disk.
+This can be corrected by adding a `vram_texture_preload_size` entry to the configuration file.
+Please see the [configuration guide](doc/config.md) for more information.

 ## Issues, questions, and feedback

 Please follow these steps to report issues: